Catmus logotype

 Spacing

 Segmentation, referring to the separation of text into "words", can be purely subjective as this notion only really makes sense of printed matter.
-To simplify decision making, we MAY follow the meaning of the text, separating semantic words with a typographic space (" " [U+0020]) whenever possible.
+The irregularility of spacing in manuscripts have led to the following choices:

-Word segmentation MAY follow a modernized segmentation, to ensure homogeneity.
+Word segmentation MUST follow a modernized segmentation, to ensure homogeneity, using typographic space (" " [U+0020]).

-When modern usage would like to show an elision, whereas the source tends to use an agglutination, this agglutination MAY be transcribed.
+• When modern usage would like to show an elision (such as q'il for qil or doubled consonants such as á riva for arriva), whereas the source tends to use an agglutination, agglutinations MUST be kept (we note qil and arriva.

-When in doubt, word segmentation MAY follow the usage of the contemporary language of the manuscript.
+• When in doubt, word segmentation MAY follow the usage of the contemporary or normalized language of the manuscript.

 Agglutinations and dragging strokes in cursive writing MUST NOT be imitated in the transcription.
 Therefore, we MUST transcribe "et en effet" and not "eteneffet" or "et_en_effet", even when the quill was not lifted from the paper.